melinagallopin/appinetwork/README.md

 # appinetwork
-An R package for construction and Analysis of Protein-Protein Interactions (PPI) NETWORKS for complexes and biological processes
+An R package for constructing and Analysing of Protein-Protein Interactions (PPI) NETWORKs for complexes and biological processes

 ## Installation

-To install this package from git, you will need the devtools package :
+To install this package from git, you need the devtools package using the following command in R :

     install.packages("devtools")
     library("devtools")

-Now we can install our package from Github using the following line:
+Now you can install our package from Github using the following command in R :

     devtools::install_github("melinagallopin/appinetwork")

 You need the version R 3.2.0+.
-If you do not have the latest version of R installed, it should work as long as you install the dependencies first with the following block of code:
+If you do not have the latest version of R installed, it should work as long as you install the dependencies first with the following commands in R:

     install.packages( pkgs = c("R.methodsS3","rPython","stringr"), dependencies = TRUE)

 ## Examples

-This package only implements a function `interface()` which ...
+This package implements a function `interface()` which ...
+Put a link to the vignette, userguide